Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Experimental Evaluation

 \subsection{Datasets}

-We evaluate on eight benchmark datasets from the TUDataset \cite{tudatasetcollectionbenchmarkdatasets}, a widely used collection for graph classification, consistent with prior work \cite{GrapHD, NysHD}.
-These datasets span diverse domains (e.g., bioinformatics, chemistry, and drug discovery) and vary in graph sizes and structures, providing a representative set for evaluating \textbf{NysX}.
-Table~\ref{tab:datasets} summarizes their statistics.
+We evaluate on eight benchmark datasets from the TUDataset \cite{tudatasetcollectionbenchmarkdatasets}, a widely used collection for graph classification, consistent with prior work on HDC-based graph classification~\cite{GrapHD, NysHD}.
+These datasets span diverse domains (e.g., bioinformatics, chemistry, and drug discovery) and vary in graph sizes and structures, providing a representative set for evaluating \textbf{HyperX}.
+Importantly, graph classification benchmarks consist of many independent graphs whose sizes are inherently bounded by the application domain; large single-graph workloads (e.g., citation networks) are characteristic of node classification and are not representative of this task.
+Table~\ref{tab:datasets} summarizes the dataset statistics.